CocoaPods/trunk.cocoapods.org/README.md

         $ rake bootstrap

-4. Run the travis before script to set up your db
+4. Run the before script to set up your db

-        $ ./.travis/before.sh
+        $ ./.github/scripts/before.sh

 5. Test whether or not a pod sends correctly